 The Natalie F. Hardwicke Best Student Paper Award recognises exceptional quality publications by PhD students exhibiting innovative, box-breaking research.
 The Hardwicke Family Trust, in consultation with the AAIS, established the award in 2019 in memory of Natalie Hardwicke.
 The award includes a $1500 prize from the Hardwicke Family Trust and is administered by AAIS.

-The nominated paper can address any topic related to the Information Systems discipline but must be published, or accepted for publication, in either a journal or a conference in the year preceding the year of the award.
+The nominated paper can address any topic related to the Information Systems discipline but must be published, or accepted for publication, in either a journal or a conference in the year prior to the year of the award.
 In addition, to be eligible, the nominee must be a current PhD student or be within one year of graduating from their PhD studies.
 The conferring university must be based in Australia, New Zealand, or another Oceanic Nation.
 Co-authored papers may also be nominated if the student is the lead author.
 Nominations can be self-nominations or made by the PhD supervisor.

 The nominations must include the following:

 - An electronic version of the article (published in the year prior to the year of the award)

 - A signed and fully completed application form.